Questions and answers about counselling and this service

-Counselling is a therapy that makes you feel better through being heard and understood at a deep level by a trained counsellor or therapist.
-You and your counsellor would agree on a set of goals that would enable you to live the kind of life you would help for.
-You would have several online or in-person sessions, usually weekly, to discuss topics of your own choice.
+Counselling is a talking therapy that makes you feel better through being heard and understood at a deep level by a trained counsellor or therapist.
+You and your counsellor would agree on a set of goals that would enable you to live the kind of life you would hope for.
+You would have several online or face-to-face sessions to discuss topics of your own choice.

-Genuineness – the counsellor is as much as possible authentically him or herself without any false presentation as an expert, but as another human person.
+Genuineness: the counsellor is authentically him or herself without any false presentation as an expert but as another human person.
 This should give you a full sense of sharing your troubles and feeling lighter as a result.
-Empathy – the counsellor understands your situation as much as possible as if they wre standing in your shoes.
+Empathy – the counsellor understands your situation as much as possible as if they were standing in your shoes.
 This should help you feel heard and understood at a deep level.
 Respect – the counsellor treats you as a person of natural value.
-This should help you to drop the defenses that keep you stuck in unhelpful patterns of relating.
+This should help you to drop the defences that keep you stuck in unhelpful patterns of relating.

 Online counselling uses a variety of media.
 You may talk about your concerns by video, instant messaging or email.
 You can use either a computer or a mobile phone.

 Although most people prefer meeting a therapist face-to-face, each form of online counselling has its own advantages and disadvantages.
-For example, in text or email counselling, there is a greater chance of misinterpretation, however, these media give you the chance to re-read what you have written.
-This is very much like the times in face-to-face sessions, when the counsellor restates or reflets back to you what you have said.
+For example, in text or email counselling, there is a greater chance of misinterpretation; however, these media give you the chance to re-read what you have written.
+This is very much like the times in face-to-face sessions when the counsellor restates or reflects back to you what you have said.
 It helps you to reflect on the deeper meanings.

 It is impossible to say, although I usually offer at the outset, to provide a review after 6 sessions so you can decide if you wish to continue or not.

 Session fees vary between £30 and £45 per hour, depending on your circumstances and the medium chosen.
 I charge less for online counselling since no travelling is involved, saving time and transport costs.
 Those prices include concessions for retirees, students and bearers of a Blue Light card.